Bearsampp/dev/README.md

 <hr>

 ### TS vs NTS
-After reviewing https://windows.php.net/download/ it appears TS ( thread safe ) builds are whats desired.
+Threadsafe x64 builds are what is required now.
+These are vc16 currently.

 ## License